 EcoCute heats water by transferring renewable thermal energy in air to water by means of refrigerants.
-With a single unit of electric energy for heat pump operation and more than two units of thermal energy from air, it can produce more than three units of thermal energy.
+With a single unit of electric energy for heat pump operation and more than two units of thermal energy from the atmosphere, it can produce more than three units of thermal energy.
+It is also expected to help with the use and further expansion of renewable energy through its use in demand response (DR) as balancing capacity.
 If electrification spreads rapidly in the push to achieve carbon neutrality and heat pump appliances and other electrified equipment replaces boilers and other equipment which are used to meet the heat demands of the consumer (residential and commercial) and industrial sectors, the amount of CO2 emissions that could be reduced in FY2030 will amount to 58.46 million t-CO2/year from FY2020 levels.

 In the transportation sector, popularization of electrical vehicles (EVs and PHVs) is considered one effective solution that can contribute to countering climate change.
-As a moving battery, electric vehicles could play a part in the electricity network and as an emergency power source in disasters.
+As a moving battery, it can also be used in DR in a similar way to EcoCute in operating the electricity grid and as an emergency power source in a disaster.